 Can I enter both contests?

-- High school and undergraduate students are welcome to enter one or both contests.
-Those who enter both contests will need to prepare separate submissions for each contest.
+- High school and undergraduate students were welcome to enter one or both contests.
+Those who entered both contests needed to prepare separate submissions for each contest.

 Contact Ashley at firstname.lastname@example.org for more information.